Frequently Asked Questions

 What are the arrows on the maps?

-The arrows on the water represent currents.
+The arrows on the water represent surface currents.
 The longer the arrow, the stronger the current.

-What are the smooth curved lines over the water on the U.S. East Coast maps?
+What are the arcs over the water on the U.S. East Coast maps?

 These arcs, with numbers like “42900”, are TD lines.
 These are from the Loran-C geolocation system.
 Some east coast users prefer these lines to GPS latitude and longitude coordinates.
 Each map has latitude and longitude on the outer edge of the map, also.

-What are the squiggly white lines on the maps?
+What are the squiggly magenta lines on the maps?

 What is map resolution?